lorefnon/ts-pg-migrate/docs/api.md

 # Programmatic API

-Alongside with command line, you can use `node-pg-migrate` also programmatically.
+Alongside with command line, you can use `ts-pg-migrate` also programmatically.
 It exports runner function, which takes options argument with following structure (similar to [command line arguments](cli.md#configuration)):

 - `databaseUrl` _[string or object]_ - Connection string or client config which is passed to [new pg.Client](https://node-postgres.com/api/client#constructor)